ga4gh-discovery/ga4gh-case-discovery/result_structure/README.md

 * Questions:
   * Do we want to call this `collectionComponents` or `components`?
-  * Version numbers are for components which is fine except for the records items in the `records` components, those would probably need to be versioned, for example:
+  * Version numbers are for components,  but not the records items in the `records` components,do we need those to be versioned as well?
+For example:

 ```
 {